e tauola mo a'oga i la tatou gagana

 E saili i tautai se agavaa - a true leader masters the art of navigation.
 The impact of effective leadership in raising engage and achievement of Pasifika learners in New Zealand schools

-Lealiiee Tufulasifaatafatafa Taleni, MEd thesis, University of Canterbury
+Lealiie'e Tufulasifaatafatafa Taleni, MEd thesis, Canterbury

 Ua malie toa ua malie tau: children with silver tongues whip the tail